skylight-hq/skylight.digital/_projects/va_mobile_product_strategy.md

 flagship mobile apps
 - Interviewing several organizations to gain insight into how they've approached creating their flagship mobile apps
-- Interviewing veterans to understand what their mobile experience needs are
+- Interviewing veterans to understand their mobile experience needs
 - Analyzing and synthesizing our research data into a comprehensive report that detailed our methodology, findings, and recommendations for what the VA.gov's mobile product strategy should be going forward